 No one knew where Jennie was.
 Until Saturday morning, when a fisherman at Savin Rock found a body – Jennie Cramer – in the surf.
 He pulled her to shore and ran for the police.

 The first assumption was that she had drowned.
-But a cursory exam showed that there was no water in her lungs.
+But a cursory exam showed she had no water in her lungs.
 The next assumption was that she had killed herself because of the fight with her mother, but that, too, would soon seem far-fetched.

 Arsenic and Lies